-Degree programmes accredited by the Society of Biology are likely to be those that:
+Degree programmes recognised for advanced accreditation by the Royal Society of Biology are likely to be those that:

 Enhance leadership and reward innovation

 Successful degree programmes will equip students with the skills to become leaders and innovators in research and development.
 For this reason, the research environment in which this learning takes place is a key consideration of the accreditation process, as is the learning and teaching environment.